dsnoeijer/angular/aio/content/guide/upgrade.md

 There is a lot of value the language can provide to AngularJS applications.

 For one thing, TypeScript is a superset of ES2015.
-Any application that has previously been written in ES5 &mdash;like the PhoneCat example has&mdash; can with TypeScript start incorporating all of the JavaScript features that are new to ES2015.
+Any application that was written in ES5 &mdash;like the PhoneCat example has&mdash; can with TypeScript start incorporating all the JavaScript features that are new to ES2015.
-These include things like `let`s and `const`s, arrow functions, default function parameters, and destructuring assignments.
+These include things like `let` and `const`, arrow functions, default function parameters, and destructuring assignments.

 Another thing you can do is start adding *type safety* to your code.
 This has actually partially already happened because of the AngularJS typings you installed.
 TypeScript are checking that you are calling AngularJS APIs correctly when you do things like register components to Angular modules.

-But you can also start adding *type annotations* to get even more out of type system of TypeScript.
+You can also start adding *type annotations* to get even more out of type system of TypeScript.
 For instance, you can annotate the checkmark filter so that it explicitly expects booleans as arguments.
 This makes it clearer what the filter is supposed to do.